-SHINE is Newham's Young People's Contraceptive & Sexual Health Service which offers a drop-in free and fully confidential service for young people aged 24 and under across 6 sexual health clinics in Newham.
-The service offers contraception, condoms, emergency contraception, pregnancy testing, STI screening and treatment, C-Card, abortion information & onward referral to Genitourinary services, Pharmacy, GPs and services such as Check Urself - where 16-24 year-olds can order a free NHS Home Chlamydia test and get treatment, or Check Urself Plus where people aged 25 and over living in certain parts of London can access free testing kits for HIV, Chlamydia, Gonorrhoea, Syphilis and Hepatitis B and C. Barts have a very high positivity rate for chlamydia in young people when compared with comparator boroughs in east London, so referral to services or self-referral via the Check Urself route could lead to earlier diagnosis of a sexually transmitted disease.
-The end result should be a better outcome as well as potentially leading to a reduction in the spread of the disease due to awareness of its presence.
+SHINE is Newham's Young People's Contraceptive & Sexual Health Service which offers a drop-in free and fully confidential service for young people aged 24 and under across six sexual health clinics in Newham.
+The service offers contraception, condoms, emergency hormonal contraception, pregnancy testing, STI screening and treatment, C-Card, abortions information & onward referral to GUM services, Pharmacy, General Practitioners and services such as Check Urself - where 16 - 24 year olds can order a free NHS Home Chlamydia test and get treatment, or Check Urself Plus where people aged 25 and over living in certain parts of London can access free testing kits for HIV, Chlamydia, Gonorrhoea, Syphilis and Hepatitis B and C screening.
+Bart's have a very high positive screening rate for chlamydia in young people when compared with comparator boroughs in east London.
+Therefore, referral to services or self-referral via the Check Urself route could lead to earlier diagnosis of a sexually transmitted disease and better prognosis for the individual and the population at large.
+This can be attributed to a reduction in transmissibility, as well as enhanced access to sexual health services and improved awareness of sexual health issues.

-Over the last few years, focus groups have been held and engagement with young people generally by SHINE to establish the requirements and future needs for sexual health services in Newham.
+Over the last few years, focus groups, generally conducted by SHINE, have taken place to engage with young people in order to establish the requirements and future needs for sexual health services in Newham.

-As the proportion of the 15-24 year-old population screened for chlamydia was not recorded robustly prior to 2012, no comparisons can be made with the 2010 JSNA.
-Nevertheless, trend views show the chlamydia detection rate in the 15-24 population to have remained similar from 2012 (1,961 per 100,000) through to 2015 (1,940 per 100,000).
-The proportion of the 15-24 year-old population screened for chlamydia has also remained at a similar level from 2012 (26.5%) through to 2015 (25.4%); with the latest 2015 proportion being significantly higher than England (22.5%)
+Since the proportion of the 15 to 24-year olds in the population screened for chlamydia was not recorded robustly prior to 2012, no comparisons can be made with the 2010 JSNA.
+Nevertheless, trend views show the chlamydia detection rate in the 15-24 population to have increased from 2012 (1,961 per 100,000) through to 2016 (2,120 per 100,000).
+The proportion of the 15 to 24-year olds in the population screened for chlamydia has decreased since 2015 (25.5%) through to 2016 (22.7%); with the latest 2016 proportion being significantly higher than the England average (20.7%)

-There are numerous NICE and PHE guidance on reducing the levels of STIs and improving screening uptake in young persons' [140, 143, 144].
+There are numerous NICE and PHE guidance on reducing the levels of STIs and improving screening uptake in young persons'[138, 141, 142].
 These include:

-Level Recommendations Policy Improve accessibility of sexual health services through well located and more effectively signposted clinics, providing confidential advice, and support Aim to deliver a collaborative regional commissioning model for sexual health services; enabling robust clinical governance, safeguarding and quality assurance when commissioning GUM services; all of which lead to an improved patient experience and sexual health outcomes[145].
-Identify individuals at high risk of STIs using their sexual history.
-Provide the patient and their partners with infection-specific information, including advice about possible re-infection.
-For chlamydia infection, also consider providing a home sampling kit.
-Community Prevention programmes which engage young people and which focus on safer sex practices Coordination and delivery of robust Sex and Relationship Education in schools and the community, either through regionally or nationally commissioned programmes; with focus on sex and relationships education targeted at vulnerable young people, aided by signposting of sexual health services online (SHINE) and through social media.
-Ultimately, these should help build healthy relationships and delay the onset of sex If necessary, refer patients to a specialist, who may be given the responsibility of partner notification.
+Level Recommendations Policy Improve accessibility of sexual health services through well located and more effectively signposted clinics, providing confidential advice, and support Aim to deliver a collaborative regional commissioning model for sexual health services; enabling robust clinical governance, safeguarding and quality assurance when commissioning GUM services; all of which lead to an improved patient experience and sexual health outcomes[143] Identify individuals at high risk of STIs using their sexual history Provide the patient and their partners with infection-specific information, including advice about possible re-infection.
+For chlamydia infection, also consider providing a home sampling kit Community Prevention programmes which engage young people and which focus on safer sex practices Coordination and delivery of robust Sex and Relationship Education in schools and the community, either through regionally or nationally commissioned programmes; with focus on sex and relationships education targeted at vulnerable young people, aided by signposting or sexual health services online (SHINE) and through social media Ultimately, these should help build healthy relationships and delay the onset of sex If necessary, refer patients to a specialist, who may be given the responsibility of partner notification